Today you’ll learn how to use RSI in trading.

-- After the breakout, sell when RSI hits 80, or Weekly RSI hits 80.
+- After the breakout of the RSI trend-line, sell when RSI hits 80, or Weekly RSI hits 80.

-I modified Spyfrat’s strategy in stock trading to anticipate breakouts.
+I changed Spyfrat’s strategy in stock trading to expect breakouts.

-In my previous post, I don’t like buying late, but I also want to catch strong trends.
+In my previous post, I don’t enjoy buying late, but I also want to catch strong trends.

 When I use the Spyfrat trading system, I always add a margin of safety to lessen the risks.

-You can also use this in day trading to anticipate breakouts.
+You can also use this in day trading to expect breakouts.
 However, I use psychological levels instead.

 The 20/30 result helps me improve my risk-reward ratio to grow my portfolio.

-You add MA20, which I rarely use to find confluence in trading to increase your win rate.
+You add MA20, which I rarely used to find confluence in trading to increase your win rate.